GovTechSG/dev-dec-ops-playbook/devsecops-playbook.md

 **Visualising data**

-Kibana is the visualisation tool of the stack which allows users to view aggregable data in customised dashboards.
+Kibana is the visualisation tool of the stack which allows users to view agreeable data in customised dashboards.
 It also provides real-time data visualisation in a user-friendly interface and allows users to configure alerts based on the data received in ELK.